gnufied/spec/spec.md

   // Secrets required by the plugin for expanding the volume.
   // This field is OPTIONAL.
   map<string, string> secrets = 3 [(csi_secret) = true];

+  // Volume capability describing how the CO intends to use this volume.
+  // This allows SP to determine if volume is being used as a block
+  // device or mounted file system.
+For example - if volume is
+  // being used as a block device - the SP MAY choose to skip calling
+  // NodeExpandVolume on the node by setting node_expansion_required
+  // to false in ControllerExpandVolumeResponse.
+  // This is an OPTIONAL field.
+  VolumeCapability volume_capability = 4;
 }

 message ControllerExpandVolumeResponse {